 Hemoglobin with Protein and Iron

-The blood in flea dirt has a varied amount of hemoglobin that will be essential for the growth of the flea larvae.
-Specifically, Hemoglobin contains 85-89% proteins (from the host’s blood protein) that aid the growth of larvae.
+The blood in flea dirt has a varied amount of hemoglobin essential for flea larvae’s growth.

 Further, Hemoglobin intensifies sclerotization and larvae growth due to its high 45-79% iron (from the host’s blood iron) content.

 Coils & spherules (Coils have 32% extra proteins)